Skip to main content

 Location Data Collection

-Fanaura collects fan location data from multiple sources:
+Fanaura collects fan location data from these sources:

 • Signup forms: When fans enter their city and state on a smart link or RSVP page.